KnowThePepper

 What is Manzano Pepper?

-The manzano pepper carries a secret most shoppers miss entirely: those distinctive black seeds mark it as C. pubescens, a species so genetically distinct it cannot cross-pollinate with jalapeños, serranos, or any other common chili.
+The manzano pepper carries a secret most shoppers miss entirely: those distinctive black seeds mark it as the C. pubescens species, a species so genetically distinct it cannot cross-pollinate with jalapeños, serranos, or any other common chili.
 The name means "apple" in Spanish, and the round shape earns it - these peppers look like small, squat apples hanging from the vine.

-Heat lands between 12,000 and 30,000 SHU, putting it squarely in the hot pepper range alongside some serious competition.
+Heat lands between 12,000 and 30,000 SHU, putting it squarely in the the hot pepper category alongside some serious competition.
 That's roughly double the average de arbol, though the manzano delivers its burn with a fruity sweetness that softens the initial impact.

 Flavor is where the manzano genuinely surprises.
 The apple and stone-fruit notes aren't subtle - they're present enough to taste distinctly even in cooked salsas and sauces.
 This comes from a different capsaicinoid profile unique to the pubescens species, not just ripeness or terroir.